 The funeral home provider is also expected to put together a “General Price List,” which signifies what the client receives once a deal has been struck.
-This information has to be written in a clear-cut manner, and applicable charges should reflect what is found in the GPL.
+This information must be written clearly, and applicable charges should reflect what is found in the GPL.

 Individuals seeking a brand-new casket should have full access to a printed list of prices.
 This includes anything in the inventory that is available for sale even if it is not put out for display.

 On the same note, there’s no pre-requisite for buying a new casket when it comes to cremations because caskets aren’t mandatory.
 As a result, the funeral home has to offer alternatives.
 If this means an external casket is purchased and brought to the funeral home provider, then that is a viable option and has to be accepted.

-It’s vital to keep these funeral rights in mind as a loved one to ensure everything goes ahead as smoothly as possible.
+It’s vital to remember these funeral rights as a loved one to ensure everything goes as smoothly as possible.

 Ways to Cut Costs for Funerals

 As mentioned above, there’s a significant difference between traditional burials and direct cremations.
 These differences in fees can make all the difference in the world from a financial point of view.

-Since cremations don’t comprise of traditional burial processes, they’re also far more affordable economically.
+Since cremations don’t comprise traditional burial processes, they’re also far more affordable economically.

-It’s easier to avoid costs including a separate casket for the burial or having to set up a viewing.
-These costs are up to the individual and aren’t mandatory when it comes to cremations.
+It’s easier to avoid costs, including a separate casket for the burial or having to set up a viewing.
+These costs are up to the individual and aren’t mandatory for cremation.
 In fact, there’s no built-in requirement to find a burial spot for cremations because of how the process works.

-For the actual cremation, is going to be handled by professionals and is included in the overall pricing structure from day one.
+The actual cremation is going to be handled by professionals and is included in the overall pricing structure from day one.
 Low-income families can save a considerable amount of money due to this reason alone.
 In general, a third-party provider completes most of these services and will come out to be approximately $250-$500.